sack212/BasicAzureCamp/HOL/build-web-app-using-documentdb/README.md

 	This code takes care of setting up the database, a DocumentCollection, and creating code to connect to DocumentDB through the DocumentClient.

 	Now you will update the configuration to set the endpoint and authorization key values, retrieving them from the DocumentDB account that you set to create in the first task of this lab.

-1. Open the **Web.config** file and find the **appSettings** section.
+1. Open the **Web.config** file in the root of your project (not the Web.config file in the Views directory) and find the **appSettings** section.
 Update it to contain the last 4 keys in the snippet below.

 	```XML
 	<appSettings>
 		<add key="webpages:Version" value="3.0.0.0"/>